Maximize your gains: Discover the power of growing dividends to outperform the market (1/3)

 It is this difference between the real economy and human psychology that distinguishes value-based investing from speculation.
 Speculation feeds on the greed and fear of Men.
 It also takes time for speculative bubbles to emerge, blossom and die.
 Time also allows them to be forgotten by man, only to re-emerge later, which is why they will always be an integral part of the market.

 By focusing not on stock market trends and fashions, but on the value of an asset at a given moment, a handful of investors have managed to beat the market over the long term.
-The best-known are, of course Warren Buffett and Benjamin Graham.
+The best-known are, of course Warren Buffett And Benjamin Graham.
 Their principles are ultimately simple, but they require cool-headedness and total detachment from the majority of other investors and speculators.
 In the end, value investing is simply about know what you pay for what you get.

 We can be interested in assets, profits, dividends... all tangible and very real, the whole point being to pay as little as possible for them.
 André Gosselin sums up the multiple qualities of dividends perfectly in the text below, and in particular their ability to detach themselves from investor perception, to focus on the real growth of companies: